 The other big name currently challenging the reign of GoPro Hero, the DJI Osmo action is now big enough to be known as the competitor and a brand that others compete with.
 What makes their action cameras give GoPro or Sony a run for their money is its compact and rugged body.

 Their latest action camera creates an image product that will amaze you while the camera itself can fit in any small pocket.
-Apart from upgrading the usuals, the DJI Osmo action stands out for the dynamic details you can see in the footage, so it stands so high on this low light action camera review.
+Apart from upgrading the usuals, the DJI Osmo action stands out for the dynamic details you can see in the footage, so it stands so high on this low light action camera list.